-Ore will be hauled by mine trucks to the current Spargo's ROM pad from where it will be rehandled to road trucks for transport to the Higginsville or Lakewood processing plants which are equidistant to Spargo's.
+Ore will be hauled by mine trucks to the current Spargo's ROM pad from where it will be rehandled to road trucks for transport to the Higginsville processing plant.

 16.2.3 Other Open Pits

 This section describes the mining methods applicable to the Atreides and Musket Mineral Reserves.